Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Doc2EDAG

-\paragraph{Inference.} As for the inference, Doc2EDAG first recognizes entity mentions from sentences, then encodes them with document-level contexts, and finally generates an EDAG for each triggered event type to directly fill event tables.
+\paragraph{Inference.} Given a document, Doc2EDAG first recognizes entity mentions from sentences, then encodes them with document-level contexts, and finally generates an EDAG for each triggered event type by conducting a series of path-expanding sub-tasks.

+\paragraph{Practical Tips.} During training, we can utilize both ground-truth entity tokens and the given EDAG structure.
+While at inference, we need to first identify entities and then expand paths sequentially based on embeddings of those entities to recover the EDAG.
+This gap between training and inference can cause severe error-propagation problems.
+To mitigate such problems, we utilize the scheduled sampling~\cite{bengio2015scheduled} to gradually switch the inputs of document-level entity encoding from ground-truth entity mentions to model recognized ones.
+Moreover, for path-expanding classifications, false positives are more harmful than false negatives, because the former can cause a completely wrong path.
+Accordingly, we can set $\gamma (> 1)$ as the negative class weight of the associated cross-entropy loss.